-Dawson's Creek ran for six successful seasons and was filmed right here, in the Wilmington area.
+"Dawson's Creek" ran for six successful seasons and was filmed right here, in the Wilmington area.
 A trip to Wilmington allows fans to explore "Capeside," the fictitious town the show was based upon.
-Retrace the steps of James Van Der Beek, Katie Holmes, Michelle Williams and Joshua Jackson with a walking tour of Dawson's Creek locations on your next trip to Wilmington.
+Retrace the steps of James Van Der Beek, Katie Holmes, Michelle Williams and Joshua Jackson with a walking tour of "Dawson's Creek" locations on your next trip to Wilmington.

-Dawson's Creek, Sony Pictures Television’s popular hour-long drama that aired on The WB, is among the many productions made in this region.
+"Dawson's Creek," Sony Pictures Television’s popular hour-long drama that aired on The WB, is among the many productions made in this region.
 Filmed in historic Wilmington and nearby island beaches Wrightsville Beach, Carolina Beach and Kure Beach along with Southport, North Carolina, "Dawson's Creek" chronicles with wry humor the undeniably intense period of awakening known as the teenage years.
 A startlingly fresh and realistic portrayal of this passage from adolescence to young adulthood, "Dawson's Creek" wrapped its sixth and final season in 2003.
 On the show, the Wilmington region doubles as “Capeside,” a coastal town in Massachusetts.

 Tour "Dawson's Creek" Locations

 As you explore the Wilmington area you'll recognize "Hell's Kitchen," "Screen Play Video," and "Capeside High School" among other famous places.
-To take a self-guided tour of Dawson's Creek filming locations, view our locations tour map.
+To take a self-guided tour of "Dawson's Creek" filming locations, view our locations tour map.

-Dawson's Creek wrapped its final season in April 2003.
+"Dawson's Creek" wrapped its final season in April 2003.
 The original sets are no longer in use or available to the public.
-EUE/Screen Gems Studios, the largest production facility east of Hollywood, still hosts visiting productions.
+Cinespace Studios Wilmington, the largest production facility east of Hollywood, still hosts visiting productions.

-More Information about Dawson's Creek
+More Information about "Dawson's Creek"

-Dawson's Creek debuted in 1998.
-The show starred six of Hollywood’s brightest young stars: James Van Der Beek, (Rules of Attraction, Varsity Blues); Katie Holmes (First Daughter, Pieces of April, Wonder Boys); Michelle Williams (Me Without You, Dick, Prozac Nation); and Joshua Jackson (The Laramie Project, The Mighty Ducks trilogy, Skulls); Kerr Smith (Final Destination); and Busy Philipps (“Cougar Town,” Freaks & Geeks).
+"Dawson's Creek" debuted in 1998.
+The show starred six of Hollywood’s brightest young stars: James Van Der Beek, ("Rules of Attraction," and "Varsity Blues") Katie Holmes ("First Daughter," "Pieces of April" and "Wonder Boys") Michelle Williams ("Me Without You," "Dick" and "Prozac Nation") and Joshua Jackson ("The Laramie Project," "The Mighty Ducks" trilogy and "Skulls") Kerr Smith ("Final Destination") and Busy Philipps (“Cougar Town" and "Freaks & Geeks").

-The show was created by NC native Kevin Williamson (Scream; Scream II; I Know What You Did Last Summer; Teaching Mrs. Tingle).
-Dawson's Creek is loosely based on Williamson's real-life experiences growing up in rural North Carolina.
-Fans of Dawson's Creek can watch the show and see familiar sights of Wilmington and the island beaches when it airs on television.
-The series is now available on DVD and lives on in syndication.
-Paul Stupin, Tom Kapinos and Greg Prange were executive producers of Dawson's Creek for Sony Pictures Television.
+The show was created by NC native Kevin Williamson ("Scream," "Scream II," "Halloween Kills," "I Know What You Did Last Summer" and "Teaching Mrs. Tingle").
+The show is loosely based on Williamson's real-life experiences growing up in rural North Carolina.
+Fans of "Dawson's Creek" can watch the show and see familiar sights of Wilmington and the island beaches.
+The series is now available on DVD and streaming services.
+Paul Stupin, Tom Kapinos and Greg Prange were executive producers of "Dawson's Creek" for Sony Pictures Television.

 How can I be an extra on a TV show or movie?